Why content experiences?

 5. Achieve stronger differentiation

-The way brands produce and deliver digital content is constantly converging.
+The way brands create and deliver digital content is constantly converging.
 As the same formulas are used by an ever-growing number of companies, the result is that content all looks and feels the same.

 Content experiences are a proven way to differentiate your brand and offer something unique and compelling.
 It’s a more human way of interacting with your audience as opposed to just pushing resources and hoping people respond.